 How is NIR Imaging achieved?

 The term “Near-Infrared” (NIR) refers to the region of the electromagnetic spectrum immediately adjacent to the visual spectrum.
 Hence, it cannot be perceived by the human eye.
-So, NIR-optimized embedded vision cameras are used for applications that require this wavelength range.
+So, Near-Infrared cameras – like night vision USB cameras – are used for applications that require this wavelength range.
 Some of these applications include smart traffic monitoring, biometrics and access control systems, digital microscope, etc.

 Until recently, these implementations were only possible with expensive infrared cameras leveraging the CCD sensors.
 However, the new CMOS technology offers sensors with heightened susceptibility in the near-infrared range above 850 nm.